 On the other hand, Yaxhá (pronounced yash-HA), which sits west of Tikal, offers a lesser-known and far more appealing view of the sunset.
 From Structure 216 within the site, you can witness the sun hiding behind a faraway tree-line as shadows overtake the plaza below, and the nearby lagoon morphs into a pond of deep and vivid colors.

 The name “Yaxhá” was given by the american archeologist, David Stuart, who recognized the phonetic pronunciation of the emblem glyph on different points around the site.
-It translates to “Yax”, which means “green-water” or “clear water”.
+The glyph was “Yax”, which means “green-water” or “clear water”.
 What’s not clear is whether the word “Yaxhá” refers to the site in itself, a political group or nearby Yaxhá lagoon, which appears to swallow the sun every afternoon.

 Yaxhá has over 1700 ancient structures in an area of two square kilometers.
 It was inhabited from Preclassic Maya period (1500 B.C-250 A.C) up until the Classic Maya period (250-950 A.C.).
 New studies, however, suggest that both Yaxhá and nearby Nakum both thrived after the collapse of Tikal-Naranjo during the Postclassic Maya period.
 As a result of their extended activity and the fact that they had to forge new economic and political relationships with other Maya city-states, Yaxhá offers different architectural modes and iconographic trends.

-The archeological site of Yaxhá resides in the National Park Yaxhá-Nakum-Naranjo (37160 hectares) which was founded in 2003.
+The archeological site of Yaxhá sits in the National Park Yaxhá-Nakum-Naranjo (37160 hectares) which was founded in 2003.
 It’s one of the newer national parks in Guatemala and it has three different archeological sites.
-The roads to the sites of Nakum and Naranjo, however, are only traversable during the dry season with an all-terrain vehicle, but are reachable by foot through most of the year.
+All roads to the sites of Nakum and Naranjo, however, are only traversable during the dry season with an all-terrain vehicle, but are accesible by foot through most of the year.